ThomasFabula/piezoelectric_simulation/README.md

 # piezoelectric_simulation

 ## Multiphysics FEM-simulation
-- with ANSYS FEM-program
+- with ANSYS(R) FEM-program for UNIX and PC workstations
-- MEMS-sensors based on silicon with pizoelectric thin-film layers and etched quartz crystals.
+- MEMS-sensors based on silicon with piezoelectric thin-film layers
+- and etched quartz crystals.

 ## FEM - Finite Element Method